How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 We have a great video on how to increase churn rate; take a look at this in case you have some questions left:

-This is the price you pay to acquire a new user of your product.
+This is the price you pay to acquire a new product user.
+Read how to calculate it in the article.

 The second one is used when you need to get the full view of CAC.
-This includes all the indirect spending.
+This includes all the indirect spending like marketing expenses + salaries + cost of platforms + other expenses.
 Also, you may use this to calculate the acquisition cost for a particular channel.

 There are, but they’re very conditional and may only confuse you.
-It’s better to compare your CAC with the Lifetime value that acquired users bring to your business.
+Comparing your CAC with the Lifetime value acquired users bring to your business is better.
 The best LTV: CAC ratio is 3:1

 There are many ways to do this, and the correct method will depend on your product.
-But you can use these ones:
+But you can use these:

 – Retargeting — it’s much cheaper to nurture those who interacted with your product than to acquire new users,

-– Test your creatives for ads before launching — this way, you won’t spoil your marketing budget on the offer that doesn’t work,
+– Test your creatives for ads before launching — this way, you won’t spoil your marketing budget on an offer that doesn’t work,

 – Focus on Buyer personas and ICP — this will help you to create offers that users will find familiar,

-– Collect as much data as possible — this will help you understand users behavior patterns and correct them by your communications if needed,
+– Collect as much data as possible — this will help you understand users’ behavior patterns and correct them through your communications if needed,

 -Increase loyalty.
-Customers always feel when you care about them.
-Pay attention to customer service, and don’t be shy to remind about yourself — this way, you’ll increase the number of current customers, which directly affects the Customer Acquisition Cost number.
+Customers always feel that you care about them.
+Pay attention to customer service, and don’t be shy to remind yourself — this way, you’ll increase the number of current customers, directly affecting the Customer Acquisition Cost number.

-I wish you higher conversion rates and lower Customer Acquisition Cost.
+I wish you higher client onboarding, conversion rates and lower Customer Acquisition Cost.
 We believe in you!